Youth Front: History

 In 1980, the group gained new members after the self-dissolution of the National Youth Front.
 The most prominent of the new members was Ernesto Milà.
 At the end of the same year, Juan Ignacio González, the "national secretary" of the organization, was murdered.
 The murder was never solved, although there is some speculation that it was caused due to an internal feud between rival factions of the organization.
 His death caused a crisis in the organization.

 Twenty-four members were arrested in the cities of Madrid and València on 26 January 1981, for various robberies carried out to fund the organization.
 Also in 1981, 16 members were arrested for various attacks in Valladolid, against the headquarters of the CNT, PSOE, Cervantes Cinema and the City Hall.
-FJ also killed Carlos Javier Idígoras Navarrete (a drug addict) and Luis Arribas Santamaría (a beggar).
+FJ also killed Carlos Javier Idígoras Navarrete and Luis Arribas Santamaría (a beggar).
 Later, in the same year, FJ also bombed the headquarters of the Communist Movement and various book shops.

 The group was finally dismantled by the Spanish police in 1982, after a demonstration commemorating the 23-F coup attempt.
 During the demonstration members of FJ threw molotov cocktails against the police.

 The historic leader of the group, José de las Heras Hurtado, was in search and seizure since 1984, after failing to appear in the El Parnasillo bombing trial.
 Newspaper El País found him in Brazil in 2016.